Election forms and FAQs

 - If you are elected you will be invited to attend the Induction Session and the Career Support and Mentoring Program.
-This will be a morning session to be held during the first week of June.
 You will receive more information about this session, including the date, after the election is finalised.

 - Attend the meetings which are held at regular intervals through the year.
-(Take a look at the calendar of Academic Senate meetings for the dates).
-If you are unable to attend you are required to request your apologies (in writing) to the Secretary of Academic Senate.
-The Secretary will send you the agendas, minutes and other related documentation prior to the meetings.
+(Take a look at the previous Faculty Board webpages for the dates in previous years).
+If you are unable to attend you are required to request your apologies (in writing) to the Secretary of that particular Faculty Board.
+The Secretary will send you the agendas, minutes and other related documentation prior to the meetings

 - Familiarise yourself with the business of the meetings.
 This means pre-reading the agenda, minutes and other documentation ahead of the meeting.